Compression Fractures and Kyphoplasty

-- Trauma: The primary cause for a compression fracture is trauma.For a runner experiencing compression fracture, this can be caused by a fall that caused severe impact to your lower back.
+- Trauma: The primary cause of a compression fracture is trauma.For a runner experiencing compression fracture, this can be caused by a fall that caused a severe impact on your lower back.
 Additionally, trauma can come about over time due to poor posture, such as kyphosis.

-- Osteoporosis: This is a kind of disorder that is characterized by bones that are said to impaired and fragile.
-In United States, over 700,000 cases of compression fracture happens annually.
+- Osteoporosis: This is a kind of disorder that is characterized by bones that are said to impair and fragile.
+In the United States, over 700,000 cases of compression fracture happen annually.
 Also, in 2011 Journal of Digital Imaging made a review stating that 16 percent of women stands a lifetime risk of suffering from compression fracture and 5 percent in terms of men.
 The major cause of compression fracture among the people is osteoporosis.
-Runners suffering from osteoporosis in particular are highly susceptible to compression fracture.
+Runners suffering from osteoporosis, in particular, are highly susceptible to a compression fracture.
 The loss of bone strength that comes about from this disease will increase the likelihood of a fracture, even without any drastic change in running activity or tension placed on the back.

 - Metabolic and immune disorder: Runner suffering from some medical disorders like hyperthyroidism, crushing’s diseases or hypogonadism.
-These kinds of disorder increases the risk of compression fracture.
+These kinds of disorder increase the risk of compression fracture.
 It can cause a total disruption in the normal procedure of bone renewal and this can eventually cause secondary osteoporosis.
-Also, runners with medical disorder or condition like autoimmune stands a high risk of compression fracture.
+Also, runners with a medical disorder or condition like autoimmune stand a high risk of compression fracture.

 How Fracture Happens